- How to Organize Limitations of a Research Study

 How to structure your research limitations correctly

-There are strict rules to stricture this section of your academic paper where you need to justify and explain its potential weaknesses.
+There are strict rules to structure this section of your academic paper where you need to justify and explain its potential weaknesses.
 Take these basic steps to end up with a well-structured section:

 - Announce to identify your research limitations and explain their importance,